rozek/node-red-on-always-free-vm/README.md

 From now on (or after a short period the internet needs for its reconfiguration) your Oracle VM will be accessable using the host name you configured before.

 ### Prepare for the Generation of "Let's Encrypt" Certificates ###

+The process behind the generation of "Let's Encrypt" certificates requires two tools to be installed: "snap" and "certbot"

+#### Install "snap" ####

+The original guide to install "snap" on CentOS can be found in the [snap documentation](https://snapcraft.io/docs/installing-snap-on-centos).
+The following list contains the steps needed for CentOS/RHEL 8:

+* `sudo dnf install epel-release`
+* `sudo dnf upgrade`
+* `sudo yum install snapd`
+* `sudo systemctl enable --now snapd.socket`
+* `sudo ln -s /var/lib/snapd/snap /snap`
+* `sudo snap install core` (not to be combined with the following command!)
+* `sudo snap refresh core`

+Important: do not combine the last two commands as shown in the "snap" docs - or they will fail!

+#### Install "certbot" ####

+The ["certbot" documentation](https://certbot.eff.org/lets-encrypt/centosrhel8-other) allows you to select your web server and your operating system in order to get installation instructions specifically for your setup.
+Here are the steps for CentOS/RHEL 8:

+* `sudo dnf remove certbot`
+* `sudo snap install --classic certbot`
+* `sudo ln -s /snap/bin/certbot /usr/bin/certbot`

 ## License ##